anuj-seth/anuj-seth.github.io/_posts/2020-10-07-railways_data_model_part_1.md

 ---
 The Indian Railways runs more than 12000 trains between 8000 stations covering a distance of 120000 Kms.
 It carried 8 billion people in 2019 with 9000 trains running each day, moving people and freight to all corners of the country.
 &nbsp;
-Why is modeling the train routes an intersting exercise ?
+Why is modeling the train routes an interesting exercise ?
 Finding all the trains travelling between a pair of stations is a classic graph search problem, traditionally not a strong suit of relational databases.
 In this series of blog posts I explore how to model train routes in a relational database.
 &nbsp;
 ### The data